-To create such a file, open the About box in the IT Security Search UI, select the Contact tab and click Gather Support Information (or Save Information for Support since IT Security Search 11.3.2 Update 1).
+To create such a file, open the About box in the IT Security Search UI, select the Contact tab and click Save Information for Support.
 The file is not transferred to Support automatically.
 To submit it, open a service request at https://support.quest.com/contact-support.